esamford/Duplicate_Image_Remover/README.md

 height/width ratio.

-* There is an option to notify the user when a potential match is found with a beeping noise, and another option to periodically repeat this notification sound if the user is AFK and wishes to hear it when they return.
-This can be helpful when the user wishes to have other tabs open while the program is running.
+* There is an option to notify the user when a potential match is found with a beeping noise, and another option to periodically repeat this notification sound.
+This can be helpful when the user wishes to have other tabs open while the program is running, or if the user is AFK and wishes to be notified when they return.

 * When choosing to compare images in folders, there is an option to include all images in subfolders as well.